PhilipYip1988/python-tutorials/006_collections/readme.md

 ![004_str_indexing](./images/004_str_indexing.png)

 Python zero order indexing is exclusive of the upper bound, which is the length of the string.
-We go up to but don't include the upper bound:
+Python indexes up to but doesn't include the upper bound:

 ```
 "hello"[len("hello")]